Oceanpro00/html_web_scraping_challenge/README.md

 4. **Visualize Data**:
    - Create bar charts for temperature and pressure analyses.
    - Plot minimum daily temperatures to estimate the length of a Martian year.
+   - Save all charts as PNG files to the output folder.

 5. **Export Results**:
    - Save the DataFrame to a CSV file in the output folder.